IIIF/api/source/auth/2.0/index.md

 * `label` - The name, title or label to display to the user for the substitute resource.
 The value _MUST_ be a language map, as described in IIIF Presentation API 3.0 (link)
 * `service` - A list of services that apply to the substitute resource.

 When IIIF API resources refer to access-controlled resources with substitute resources, the access-controlled resource  _SHOULD_ be the resource most users would prefer to see, typically the highest quality version.
-An substitute resource may declare new IIIF Authorization Flow services, including its own probe services, allowing for _tiered access_ (link).
+An substitute resource may declare new IIIF Authorization Flow services, including its own probe services, allowing for [tiered access][auth20-tiered-access].
 If present, and no further IIIF Authorization Flow services are declared on it, an substitute resource _MUST_ be accessible to the user who requested the probe service.

 ```json
 {